JasonCheng1/global-entry-appt-notifier/README.md

 # global-entry-appt-notifier
-Find global entry appointments and then sends a notification to your iphone
+Find global entry appointments and then sends an imessage notification to your iphone